-So, you’re one of the lucky ones, and your teenager has a natural inclination for sports, or you’ve been successful in persuading them to try.
-Yay you!
-But, now you must ensure they’re getting the proper nutrition; namely, vitamins and minerals.
+So, you're one of the lucky ones, and your teenager has a natural inclination for sports, or you've been successful in persuading them to try.

-There’s a lot to consider when your growing teenager is eating you out of house and home, but even when you do your best to prepare healthy meals and snacks, let’s face it, they’re burning a lot of calories and using a lot of energy for growing alone.
+There's a lot to consider when your growing teenager is eating you out of house and home, but even when you do your best to prepare healthy meals and snacks, let's face it, they're burning a lot of calories and using a lot of energy for growth alone.